IBRI Research Report #30 (1986)

 What then of probability?
 How shall we answer the questions

-Does an appropriate probability value assigned to an argument’s conclusion necessarily indicate a measure of ignorance?
+Does an appropriate probability value assigned to an argument’s conclusion necessarily indicate a measure of ignorance?or,

 Using the method of systematic doubt, Descartes discovered that the only proposition which he could not rationally doubt was “I think, so I am.”
 Not even an all-powerful malevolent demon could deceive him about this proposition, for even if he doubted such a proposition, he had to exist in order to doubt.
 Descartes then found that he had in his mind the idea of God.
 Since a finite and imperfect mind cannot have originated the idea of the most perfect and infinite being, an agent fitting the idea must have caused the idea.
 Therefore, reasoned Descartes, God exists.
 From here Descartes thought it a short logical hop to the veracity of at least some sensory perceptions.
 Body or matter surely exists, for example, because God would not allow Descartes’ perceptions to be systematically deceptive.